A Quick Guide To Understand What Is Maturity In Insurance

 For instance:

 • In an endowment policy, the maturity amount is paid upon completion of the policy term or the death of the policyholder (whichever comes first).
+Endowment-style maturity benefits exist, but they are less commonly used in Canada compared to participating whole life and universal life designs.

 How Does Maturity Work in Insurance Policies?